KACE-SMA-Tools/computers-with-smartcard-reader/README.md

 * Upload the smartcard.vbs as **New Dependecy**

 #### Tasks
-We want the script run once in every PC, so we'll use a "checkmark" (the smartcard.txt) to verify that...
+We want the script to run once in every PC, so we'll use a "checkmark" (the smartcard.txt) to verify that...

 * Verify: **Verify a file exists...**
     * C:\Tools\smartcard.txt